Belgian clinic repairs bones with novel technique

 "It is complete bone tissue that we recreate in the bottle and therefore when we do transplants in a bone defect or a bone hole...you have a higher chance of bone formation."

-The new material in a lab dish resembles more plasticine than bone, but can be molded to fill a fracture, rather like a dentist's filling in a tooth, hardening in the body.
+The new material in a lab dish resembles more plasticine than bone, but can be moulded to fill a fracture, rather like a dentist's filling in a tooth, hardening in the body.

 "Our hope is to propose this technology directly in emergency rooms to reconstitute bones when you have a trauma or something like that," Dufrane said.

-A spin-off founded last year called Novadip Biosciences will seek to commercialize the treatment, initially to allow spinal fusion among elderly people with degenerated discs.
+A spin-off founded last year called Novadip Biosciences will seek to commercialise the treatment, initially to allow spinal fusion among elderly people with degenerated discs.

 It may also seek to create a bank of bone tissue from donors rather than the patients themselves.